Have you Been Charged with Interference with Custody in Georgia?

 The child consented to the taking: It does not matter if the child agreed to go with the defendant if they were still taken against the will of the custodial parent at the time.

 A mistake of age: The fact that the accused was ignorant of the minor child's age and believed them to be over 18 years ago is not a defense to the crime of interference with custody.

 I had permission to go out of the state and just extended our stay: When a parent receives consent to take the child out of state but extends their stay without notifying the other parent or to the objection of the other parent, then they will be guilty of interstate interference with custody.
 Permission to go out of state only extends to the agreed upon time and without an agreement between the parties, any extension of that time is a crime.

 A better life would be had with me instead of the other party: Personal opinions on what is best for the child do not overrule a court order.
 Both sides must adhere to the court order unless otherwise agreed upon.
 Any attempts to interfere with another's time with the children based on opinion will not hold up in court.

 Our team of experts is here 24 hours a day, 7 hours a week including weekends, nights, and holidays.
 We are here to explain your rights and provide a not notch defense tailored to your case.
-Call us today to speak with one of our knowledgeable Georgia Criminal Defense Attorneys.
+Call us today to speak with one of our knowledgeable Interference with Custody Attorneys in Georgia.
 Don't wait to get advice on your case; your best defense begins here!